jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_5th_dimensional.md

 </p>

 <p>
   To help us visualize with an example, let's first visit Flatland, a fictional two-dimensional world of shapes, lines and points.
 Flatland is a universe that is a plane, and there is no up or down!
 The only directions are left-right and back-forth.
-Like those of us in three-D space, the inhabitants of Flatland can only see each other's outsides -- which are lines.
+Like those of us in three-D space, the inhabitants of Flatland can only see each other's outsides &mdash; which are lines.
 They can only move in two directions, but they don't miss a third dimension as they have no concept of "up"!
 Their ballpark is the same shape as ours, but they can only hit line drives and they can't go over or under players or bases, only around and next to them!
 </p>

 <p>